kevinmarindev/kevinmarindev/README.md

 <h1 align="center">Jacob Marin</h1>
 <h3 align="center">Software Developer committed to professional and personal growth.</h3>
-**Software Development has taught me that I will never know it all, but one thing is for certain.
-I know more today than I did yesterday.**
+Software development has taught me that I will never know it all, but one thing is certain: I know more today than I did yesterday.

 - 👤 My Portfolio: https://kevinmarindev.github.io/Portfolio/